packethost/packet-images/README.md

 image.
 The image can be used on a baremetal physical server with or without docker.

 ### Overview
-Branch layout consists of a primacy "base" branch for each supported operating system distro.
-See centos\_7-base, ubuntu\_17\_10-base, etc. The base branch contains a Dockerfile (per supported architecture) with a sufficient level of customization (stage 1) to produce a standardized operating system experience across Equinix Metal's hardware offering.
+Branch layout consists of a primary "base" branch for each supported operating system distro.
+See [centos\_7-base](https://github.com/packethost/packet-images/blob/centos_7-base/x86_64/Dockerfile), [ubuntu\_17\_10-base](https://github.com/packethost/packet-images/blob/ubuntu_17_10-base/x86_64/Dockerfile), etc. The base branch contains a Dockerfile (per supported architecture) with a sufficient level of customization (stage 1) to produce a standardized operating system experience across Equinix Metal's hardware offering.
 If any hardware specific changes are to be included in a particular image, a separate branch is created for the hardware type / plan the image is customized.
 Any such hardware specific image is formed by using the base image as the template.
 For example, if we want to create a new image for ubuntu_17_10-supermachine1, the Dockerfile for this branch will use "FROM ubuntu_17_10-base" as to complete a multi-stage (stage 2) build based off the official Equinix Metal base image.

 ### Dependencies
 There is only a small list of deps required to run image builds, but we recommend a dedicated